 The good news is that, unless they expressly have some kind of garlic or onion content – or nutmeg or chocolate coating, for sweeter ones – pretzels are not toxic to dogs.

-In fact, by and large, the plainer the pretzel, the better it is for your dog – although you’re only reducing health risks from them rather than adding any meaningful nutritional value.
+By and large, the plainer the pretzel, the better it is for your dog – although you’re only reducing health risks from them rather than adding any meaningful nutritional value.

 The reason why so many people recommend against dogs eating pretzels, certainly in large volumes, is due to the salt content found within and often coating them.

-Salt is treated as something that adds to the flavour and appeal of certain foods to us, yet it’s that same habit the world over that strikes so many things we eat off the dog’s menu.
+Salt is treated as something that adds to the flavor and appeal of certain foods to us, yet it’s that same habit the world over that strikes so many things we eat off the dog’s menu.